marfarma/cms-tree-page-view/readme.txt

 #### Features and highlights:

-* View your pages & posts in a tree-view, like you view files in Windows Explorer or the Finder in OS X
+*	View your pages and posts in a tree-view, like you view files in Windows Explorer or the Finder in OS X
 *	Drag and drop to rearrange/order your pages
 *	Add pages after or inside a page
 *	Edit pages
 *	View pages
 *	Search pages
 *	Available for both regular pages and custom posts
 *	View your site hierarchy directly from the WordPress dashboard
 *	Support for translation plugin [WPML](http://wordpress.org/extend/plugins/sitepress-multilingual-cms/), so you can manage all the languages of your site

 #### Screencast
 Watch this screencast to see how easy you could be managing your pages: